 High Value Bootcamp Workshops

 Workshops are directed by faculty from multiple academic medical centers who have implemented initiatives to improve value in the topic area.
+Previous workshops listed below; the 2021 program will be released in June.

 Clinical Performance Improvement